roysworth/roysworth/README.md

 My name is Roysworth.
 I figure out how things work.
 I solve computer problems.

-I am a professional building my skills in networking, programming, coding, and system troubleshooting to develop a solid foundation for a career in technology.
+I am a professional building my skills in networking, programming, coding, and system troubleshooting in order to develop a career in technology.

 On GitHub, I’m working on beginner python projects, IT fundamentals labs, web development basics, and command line & system projects.
 A bunch of stuff.
 Anything I can learn from, really.